zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    Verifies a certificate.

-   :certs: Specifies a certificate chain that is being used to validate
+   :param certs: Specifies a certificate chain that is being used to validate
           the given certificate against the root store given in *root_certs*.
           The host certificate has to be at index 0.

-   :root_certs: A list of root certificates to validate the certificate chain.
+   :param root_certs: A list of root certificates to validate the certificate chain.

-   :verify_time: Time for the validity check of the certificates.
+   :param verify_time: Time for the validity check of the certificates.

    :returns: A record of type X509::Result containing the result code of the